twitter/GraphJet/README.md

 Once the demo starts up, it begins ingesting the Twitter public sample stream.
 The program will print out a sequence of status messages indicating the internal state of the user-tweet graph and the tweet-hashtag graph.

 You can interact with the graph via a REST API, running on port 8888 by default; use ` -Dexec.args="-port xxxx"` to specify a different port.

-The following calls are available to query the state of the in-memory bipartite graphs:
+The following calls are available to query the state of the in-memory bipartite graph of user-tweet interactions:

 + `userTweetGraph/topTweets`: queries for the top tweets in terms of interactions (retweets).
 Use parameter `k` to specify number of results to return (default ten).
 Sample invocation: